yangzhi-psy/gRAICAR/README.md

 ## Documentation
 Please see _this tutorial_ for installing and running gRAICAR.

+## Demonstration
+An example dataset with 4 subjects is included in this repository, see the directory '_demo_'.

+This example shows recommended directory structure for gRAICAR analyses.

+A configuration file, '_gRAICAR\_settings\_rest\_Jan.02.15-21.mat_', is included in '_demo/0scripts/_', which can be loaded into the GUI for performing the example analysis

+Alternatively, one can run the batch file, '_batch_setup_gRAICAR.m_' to perform the example analysis without using GUI.

+The output of the demonstration, including a webpage report, is in '_demo/output_'.
+Start browsing from '_demo/output/rest\_webreport/00index1.html_'.

 ## Reference
 Please consider to cite the following publications: